lemondropfi/solana-sdk-js/README.md

 const amount = '0.01'; // Amount in input token units (e.g., 0.01 SOL)
 const taker = 'YourSolanaWalletAddress';

-const createResponse = await lemondrop.createRoundup({
+const createRoundupResponse = await lemondrop.createRoundup({
   inputToken,
   outputToken,
   amount,
   taker,
 });

-// createResponse contains transaction details, route plan, and requestId
+// createRoundupResponse contains transaction details, route plan, and requestId
-// createResponse.transaction is the unsigned base64 transaction to be signed and sent
+// createRoundupResponse.transaction is the unsigned base64 transaction to be signed and sent
 ```

 ### Executing a Roundup (Optional)
 After creating a roundup, you have two options:

 1. **Use your own wallet or background method:**
-   - Sign and send the transaction (`createResponse.transaction`) using a browser wallet (e.g., Phantom, Solflare) or your own background setup.
+   - Sign and send the transaction (`createRoundupResponse.transaction`) using a browser wallet (e.g., Phantom, Solflare) or your own background setup.
    - This is the most flexible and recommended approach for most dApps.

 2. **Call the SDK's `executeRoundup` method (optional):**